openharmony/docs/en/application-dev/reference/arkui-ts/ts-methods-custom-dialog-box.md

     }),
     cancel: this.existApp,
     autoCancel: true,
-    alignment: DialogAlignment.Default,
+    alignment: DialogAlignment.Bottom,
     offset: { dx: 0, dy: -20 },
     gridCount: 4,
     customStyle: false
   })

-  // Delete the dialogController instance and set it to undefined when the custom component is about to be destroyed. aboutToDisappear() {
+  // Set dialogController to null when the custom component is about to be destructed. aboutToDisappear() {
-    delete this.dialogController, // Delete the dialogController instance. this.dialogController = undefined // Set dialogController to undefined.
+    this.dialogController = null // Set dialogController to null.
   }

   onCancel() {